 - 1 tablespoon tomato paste

 - 2 tablespoons nutritional yeast -or- grated Parmesan cheese for non-vegan

 - Add a few shakes of dry Italian herbs

 - Pink salt & ground pepper, to taste

 Simmer on low with lid half on for 6-8 minutes, stirring occasionally.
 Remove from heat, cover and let the sauce settle for a while.
+It will thicken, so adjust by adding more vegetable stock, if need be.
 Serve with pasta topped with grated vegan or non-vegan parmesan cheese.
 Store left over sauce in a covered container in fridge.